compilit/ssimpl/docs/index.md

 In order to keep the SSIMPL network trustworthy, certain open-source checkpoints have to be available which can verify someone's root claims purely based on cryptography.
 These servers are stateless in essence, but it needs to check the ledger to see if a DID hasn't been invalidated yet.
-For this reason, a supporter of the SSIMPL network is allowed to combine both functionalities.

 - A SSIMPL notary MUST have their own DID, registered in the ledger as 'notary'
 - A SSIMPL notary MUST have their own signing keypair (implicit, since a DID is already required)